juancarlospizarro/juancarlospizarro/README.md

 * 🌍  I'm based in Seville, Spain
 * ✉️  You can contact me at [jcpizarroalonso@gmail.com](mailto:jcpizarroalonso@gmail.com)
-* 🌐 You can know more of my work here at [my portfolio](https://juancarlospizarro-portfolio.vercel.app)
+* 🌐  You can see more of my work here at [my portfolio](https://juancarlospizarro-portfolio.vercel.app)

 ### Socials